top of page

 16_edited.jpg

-Gei Ru La Chu, credit: Zihan Yuan
+Gei Ru La Chu, photo: Zihan Yuan

-"My husband continues to be associated with his mother's family, of course, after marriage," said Gei Ru La Chu.
-"That doesn't mean that we do not contact each other at all.
-In fact, he is not entirely absent from the upbringing of his biological children - when 'our kids' were younger, he would send money home and provide some financial support, even though he is not directly part of our household."
+"My husband continues to be associated with his mother's family, of course, after marriage,' said Gei Ru La Chu.
+'That doesn't mean that we do not contact each other at all.
+In fact, he is not entirely absent from the upbringing of his biological children—when our kids were younger, he would send money home and provide some financial support, even though he is not directly part of our household."

 Bu Jia Da Shi Ma